nhcathcart/component-library/README.md

 # component-library
-A place to build new components
+A library of animated, responsive react components.